Skip to main content

 Your full-time political science faculty all hold doctorates in their fields.

-More than just award-winning educators, our faculty have real-world experience in public administration and emergency management, military service, consulting, research, and non-profit management.
+More than just award-winning educators, our faculty have real-world experience in public administration and emergency management, military service, consulting, research, international education, local government, and non-profit management.
 Our research and teaching also crosses disciplines.

-Click the video to the right to watch Dr. Tim Casey unveil an innovative new course on technology and empire, which he team-taught with a historian.
+In this video, Dr. Tim Casey unveils an innovative new course on technology and empire that he team-taught with a historian.

 Get Involved!